dreipol/vue-fetch-route/README.md

     };
     ```

-## Route records - additional fields
+## Route records - Additional fields

 To enable automatic fetch, your RouteConfigs need a few more properties to work with this plugin.
 This is a full example with all the possible keys and values of an enhanced route: